 Let me know @graemeblackwood if you find it useful or have any questions (or challenges to some of my decisions – I may have made incorrect assumptions in places).
-Bear in mind that my decisions were made after a lot of research, and I am well aware of the risks involved in running an eth2 validator.
+Bear in mind that my decisions were made after a lot of research, and I am well aware of the risks involved in running an Ethereum Proof of Stake validator.
 Please do your own research on these risks.

 Full validator or stake through a service?

 - RocketPool and Stkr are fantastic services for people without the full 32 ETH required to stake and run their own node.